fatihkurcenli/fatihkurcenli/README.md

 ## I'm a Native Mobile Developer & Cross-Platform

 - 💻 I’m currently working on a Native Android Application
-- 🌱 I’m currently learning mobile development
+- 🌱 I’m currently learning mobile development and backend technology(Java and Kotlin)
-- 🥅 2021 Goals: Created more projects about Android
+- 🥅 2022 Goals: Created more projects about Android
 - ⚡ Fun fact: I love to write code